awesome121/INFO263-groupProject/README.md

 ## Database configuration
-1. Please put your database account into db_config.php to configure those new machines.
+1. Please put your database account in db_config.php to connect your database before testing.

-2. Please run src/database_configuration/stored_procedure.sql in MySQL workbench
+2. Please execute stored_procedure.sql in MySQL workbench to create procedures used in the web pages.
-before starting to test any pages.